From finding a place to rent and signing a contract to setting up utilities and moving out, we walk you through the process of renting in Austria.

 Renting in Austria

-Typically, Austria isn’t known for its cheap rental market.
+Typically, Austria isn’t known for its cheap rental market and mortgages aren’t the right option for everybody, either.
 That said, there are affordable rentals to be found; particularly if you’ve been living in Austria for five years and are eligible for social housing.
 But more on that later.
 Renting a property in Austria is a fairly easy process as an expat.
 Essentially, most things are done through a real estate agent who will fulfill your neighborhood requirements, transport, budget, and so on.

 In Austria, the majority of apartments are rented unfurnished and will only really come with the bare essentials such as hot water and heating.